 Bert Convy biography

-Actor, game show host, singer, producer.
-Born Bernard Whalen Convy on July 23, 1933, in St. Louis, Missouri.
+Actor, game show host, singer and producer Bert Convy was born Bernard Whalen Convy on July 23, 1933, in St. Louis, Missouri.
 Perhaps best known as a likeable game show host, Bert Convy was also an accomplished actor and singer.
 He moved to the Los Angeles area with his mother around the age of 7 after his parents divorced.
 A graduate of North Hollywood High School, Convy was a talented first baseman on the school’s baseball team.
 He briefly pursued a professional baseball career before going to the University of California Los Angeles (UCLA).

 While at college, Convy started acting and joined a rock group called the Cheers.
 His first role was a non-speaking part in Moliere's The Imaginary Invalid at the university.
 He wanted to make a career out of acting, despite the odds.
 In a later interview with People magazine, Convy recalled a meeting of the theater arts students.
 "The dean told the 500 of us, 'if you are very, very lucky, one of you will make his living in this business . . . one!'
 I remember walking out, feeling sorry for the other 499."